Places To Go in Texas

-Hours: The park's wetlands are open (for birdwatching) at dawn and at dusk the last Saturday and following Sunday of every month, while the botanical gardens are open by appointment.
+Access: The park's wetlands are open (for birdwatching) at dawn and at dusk the last Saturday and following Sunday of every month, while the botanical gardens are open by appointment.

 Historical Significance: The archeological site was first discovered in the late 1970s by the U.S. Army Corps of Engineers.
 Runoff from a thunderstorm revealed a cut-away of an ancient pitch house.
 Preliminary research revealed the hut was part of a larger village, which according to some experts may be one of the largest and oldest villages of its kind in the United States.